-Date: November 13, 2019 By: /s/ Amit Yoran
+By: /s/ Amit Y. Yoran

-Amit Yoran

-Chairman and Chief Executive Officer

-(On Behalf of the Registrant and as Principal Executive Officer)
+Amit Y. Yoran President, Chief Executive Officer and Chairman (Principal Executive Officer)

-Date: November 13, 2019 By: /s/ Stephen A. Vintz
+By: /s/ Stephen A. Vintz

-Stephen A. Vintz Chief Financial Officer

-(Principal Financial Officer and Principal Accounting Officer)
+Stephen A. Vintz Chief Financial Officer (Principal Financial Officer and Principal Accounting Officer)

 CERTIFICATION OF PRINCIPAL EXECUTIVE OFFICER PURSUANT TO EXCHANGE ACT RULES 13a-14(a) AND 15d-14(a) AS ADOPTED PURSUANT TO SECTION 302 OF THE SARBANES-OXLEY ACT OF 2002